The Lonely Diplomat: on mid-life crises

-We can spend so much time and effort avoiding those feelings and thoughts of regret,
+We can spend so much time and effort avoiding those feelings and thoughts of regret, 'what-ifs' and ennui.

 We must stop ignoring them and face them.